MorganMLGman/info_webpage/content/projects/this_website.md

 ```bash
 sudo dnf install opentofu
 ```
 After that, you need to create a configuration file for OpenTofu.
 This file contains the configuration for the VM, including the image, shape, and networking settings.
 You can find an example configuration file in the [Oracle Provider documentation](https://registry.terraform.io/providers/oracle/oci/latest/docs).
 Creating every resource manually is a bit tedious, but you can use [module](https://github.com/oracle-terraform-modules/terraform-oci-compute-instance) created by Oracle to create the VM.
-Module is, lets say, a template for creating resources.
+Module is, let's say, a template for creating resources.

 ```hcl
 module "instance" {